sukantahui/java_for_students/02_java_tokens/java_tokens.md

 Identifiers are used as the general terminology for naming of variables, functions and arrays.
 These are user-defined names consisting of an arbitrarily long sequence of letters and digits with either a letter or the underscore(_) as a first character.
 Identifier names must differ in spelling and case from any keywords.
 You cannot use keywords as identifiers; they are reserved for special use.
 Once declared, you can use the identifier in later program statements to refer to the associated value.
 A special kind of identifier, called a statement label, can be used in goto statements.

+  -The first letter of an identifier must be a letter, underscore or a dollar sign.
+It cannot start with digits but may contain digits.
+  -The whitespace cannot be included in the identifier.
+  -Identifiers are case sensitive.

 Examples of valid identifiers :

 ```shell